 Through configuration API

-ONOS CLI
+Through ONOS CLI

 Through ONOS GUI

-Use case-2: Testing the network with multiple Controllers
+Use Case-2: Testing the Network with Multiple Controllers

 Introduction

-In this Use case multiple SDN controllers were deployed to control the devices in the same network.
+In this use case, multiple SDN controllers (different ones, same ones as a cluster, …?) were deployed (where?
+VM, container, …) to control the devices in the same (test?) network.
 A Spine-Leaf topology was created with three controllers, six devices and multiple hosts.
-In the following figure, three controllers can be observed in three different colours (navy blue, blue & red) having three different IP addresses (172.17.0.5, 172.17.0.6 & 172.17.0.7).
+In the following figure (reference number), three controllers can be observed in three different colours (navy blue, blue & red) having three different IP addresses (172.17.0.5, 172.17.0.6 & 172.17.0.7).
 Cluster of these three SDN controllers was created to act together as a unified and coherent distributed system.

-The topology observed in the following figure was created in the Mininet environment and the SDN controllers were deployed as the Docker containers.
+The topology observed in the following figure was created in the Mininet [XX there should be a reference] environment and the SDN controllers were deployed as the Docker [XX] containers.